 This manual approach might not scale infinitely, but for early-stage B2B SaaS companies looking for their first customers, it's a goldmine of qualified leads who are already experiencing the exact problems you solve.
 Once you start getting customers, encourage them to leave reviews—see our guide to getting quality reviews on G2 and Capterra.

-Remember: These aren't cold leads - they're warm prospects who have already demonstrated they need a solution in your space and are dissatisfied with their current option.
+Remember: These are warm prospects who have already demonstrated they need a solution in your space and are dissatisfied with their current option.
 That's the best kind of lead you can find.

 FAQ: Answers to Common Questions